Anudin/so-much.space/_posts/2021-01-31-why-learn-vim-pros-cons.md

 ## Caveats
 ### Touch typing is a prerequisite to some degree.

-As Practical Vim puts it (pretty much right at the beginning of the book):
+As Drew Neil puts it in his book _Practical Vim_ (pretty much right at the beginning):

 > If you have to look down to find the keys on the keyboard, the benefits of learning Vim won’t come fast.
 Learning to touch type is imperative.